Imiloin/Assignly/README.md

   date: "September 18, 2025",
   author: "Dr. Smith",
   instructions: "Answer all questions.
 Show your work.",
-  show-answers: false  // Set to true for teacher version )[
+  show-answers: false,  // Set to true for teacher version
+  show-points: true     // Set to false to hide point values )[

   #single-choice(